 If an intervention uses one or more of these strategies, it’s probably based on anti-science or pseudoscience.

-Fads are based on plausible-sounding ideas, rather than scientifically tested evidence.
+Fads are based on ideas that sound good, rather than on scientifically tested evidence.
 The ideas can come from anywhere.
+For example, they could come from unrelated fields of medicine, animal observation and studies, or spiritual beliefs.
 Fads can get circulated in various ways, including the internet.

-Often a fad therapy becomes popular because of its pseudoscientific claims.
+Often a fad therapy for autism spectrum disorder (ASD) becomes popular because of its pseudoscientific claims.
 Although the claims aren’t supported by evidence, they might sound plausible or appealing because of how they’re presented.

 A placebo is a pill or drug that doesn’t contain anything that will actually make you better, or affect your health in any way.
 When people taking these pills say the pills have had some positive results, it’s called the placebo effect.

-Fad treatments for ASD can seem effective.
+Fad therapies for autism spectrum disorder (ASD) can seem effective.
 This is because people using them experience the placebo effect.
-This can happen because:
+This can happen because people are:

-- People are doing something they believe is positive, so they expect to see change.
+- doing something they believe is positive, so they expect to see change.

-- They’re now paying new attention to their child, so they notice new things that he does, and think that the changes are because of the treatment.
+- paying new attention to their child, so they notice new things that he does, and think that the changes are because of the therapy.
 Alternatively, the extra attention itself might be causing the change.

 Is the placebo effect a bad thing?

-Any change in your child (resulting from a placebo or something else) might be welcome.
+Any change in your child – resulting from a placebo or something else – might be welcome.
 But there might be other interventions that would lead to bigger and better positive outcomes.
-Also, choosing an intervention is always an investment of time and energy – while you pursue a fad based on the placebo effect, you’re less likely to look for another, evidence-based treatment.
+Also, choosing an intervention is always an investment of time and energy.
+While you’re using a fad therapy based on the placebo effect, you’re less likely to look for an evidence-based treatment.